reivaxy/aquaMonitor/roadMap.md

 - logs info on serial line
 - LCD display 2x20 with measures and messages
 - battery backup
-- extra phone number registration
+- extra phone numbers subscription to get alerts

 #Planned evolutions

+Hardware stuff:
+- Investigate replacing LCD screen with Oled screen.
+Ordered for prototyping ;)
+- replace the 3 jack sockets with a DB15 socket ?

 #V2.0 (now in master branch)
 The software is mostly ready for V2 in master branch.
 Needs to make more settings accessible, and need schematics update (and may be new PCB)